More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 - Use CDN if possible

 Do you change anything on your website - e.g. publish new content or you extend existing content - then check the page speed of the page.
-The change may require you to re-optimize the site for your marketing.
+The change may require you to re-optimize the website for your marketing.

 9) Core Web Vitals